-The Nebraska Ethanol Board’s mission is to establish procedures and processes necessary to the manufacturing and marketing of ethanol fuel.
-In doing so, we support jobs for more than 1,400 Nebraskans and directly impact our state’s economy by $5 billion.
+The Nebraska Ethanol Board’s mission is to establish procedures and processes necessary to the manufacturing and marketing of ethanol fuel and its co-products.
+In doing so, we support jobs for more than 1,400 Nebraskans and directly enhance our state’s economy by $4.5 billion.

-We are proud to serve 24 ethanol plants who have the capacity to produce more than 2.5 billion gallons of ethanol– making Nebraska the No. 2 ethanol-producing state in the country.
-Ethanol production increases demand for field corn, which helps Nebraska’s agriculture thrive.
+We are proud to serve 24 ethanol plants who have the capacity to produce more than 2.5 billion gallons of ethanol – making Nebraska the No. 2 ethanol-producing state in the country.
+Ethanol production increases demand for field corn grown for animal consumption, which helps Nebraska’s agriculture sector thrive.

 Additionally, when consumers choose ethanol at the pump, they are helping the environment.
 Unlike pure gasoline, ethanol is non-toxic and cleaner burning.
-Its use reduces greenhouse gases by 46%.
+According to the U.S. Department of Agriculture, its use reduces greenhouse gases by 43%.

 Groundbreaking University Research Says E30 is Safe for Non-Flex Fuel Vehicles